 Before starting any building work you should check if it requires permission.
 You may need to submit a planning application and/or a building regulations application.

-If you have any further queries please contact us on the details below.
+If you have any further queries, contact us using the details below.

 Croydon Building Control